Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 The 'large' model saved in this repo was trained on [Cornell's Movie Dialogs dataset](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
 Said dataset came as a CSV file with 5 columns: LineID, characterID, movieID, character name and text.
 When converting the CSV file to the JSON file for the script, the following filters were applied: First, it only considers rows where the text is 20 tokens or less.
 Next, for every row `i` that passes said first filter, the text of row `i` was a question and text of row `i+1` was the respective answer so long as the movieIDs were the same, characterIDs were different and LineIDs were consecutive.

 The 'small' model saved in this repo was trained on some handwritten [test data](training_data_scripts/dataset.txt).
-Each consecutive string in said dataset was a question-answer pair in the JSON file used for the vocab and training.
+Each consecutive string in said dataset was a question-answer pair in the JSON file used for the vocab and training data.

 **Training info:**